 Toppenish is a somewhat small city located in the state of Washington.
 With a population of 8,995 people and three constituent neighborhoods, Toppenish is the 92nd largest community in Washington.

-Because occupations involving physical labor dominate the local economy, Toppenish is generally considered to be a blue-collar town.
-57.84% of the Toppenish workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Toppenish is a city of farmers, fishers, or foresters, service providers, and sales and office workers.
-There are especially a lot of people living in Toppenish who work in farm management occupations (30.63%), office and administrative support (8.89%), and maintenance occupations (6.16%).
+Toppenish is a blue-collar town, with 58.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Toppenish is a city of farmers, fishers, or foresters, sales and office workers, and service providers.
+There are especially a lot of people living in Toppenish who work in farm management occupations (29.97%), office and administrative support (10.00%), and sales jobs (5.71%).

-The citizens of Toppenish have a very low rate of college education: just 7.24% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Toppenish has a very low overall level of education: only 6.90% of people over 25 hold a 4-year college degree or higher.

-Toppenish is a very ethnically-diverse city.
+Toppenish is an extremely ethnically-diverse city.
 The people who call Toppenish home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Toppenish, accounting for 81.60% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Toppenish, accounting for 83.73% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Toppenish residents report their race to be White, followed by Native American.
 Important ancestries of people in Toppenish include Irish, English, French , and Danish.

 The most common language spoken in Toppenish is Spanish.
 Other important languages spoken here include English and Chinese.